 Q When will I hear about funding?
 When will I get my money?
 What are the grant requirements?

 Funding notifications will be sent by Handshake email by end of day on May 3.
 Make sure your Handshake notifications are enabled.
 You may need to monitor your Middlebury spam, junk, and clutter email folders (as sometimes Handshake emails get sent there via Middlebury’s filtering process).

 If you are awarded funding and have entered your direct deposit information correctly and completed all steps outlined in your award letter by the deadlines, you can expect your money in your account by mid-June.
 Students who have not entered their direct deposit information correctly will have checks mailed to them.
 Since you will probably not receive your money until mid-June, be sure to make your summer plans accordingly; you may need to arrange to start your internship later to accommodate the payment schedule.

 Please note that international students may have taxes withheld ahead of time so the amount of the grant you receive may be less than stated in your award letter.

-All funded interns must attend a mandatory internship pre-departure meeting in early May (date and time TBD).
-Attendance will be taken, and any student who has not attended one of the meetings risks losing their funding or sponsorship.
+All funded interns must attend a mandatory internship pre-departure meeting in early May (date, time, and location TBD).
+Attendance will be taken, and any student who has not attended the meeting risks losing their funding or sponsorship.
 Contact Cheryl Whitney Lower at firstname.lastname@example.org ahead of time with any extenuating circumstances.

-The date and time for the training will be sent to you in an award letter if you are granted funding or will be participating in a CCI-sponsored internship.
+The date and time for the training will be sent to you in your May 3 award letter if you are granted funding or will be participating in a CCI-sponsored internship.